 "House" comes from the Greek word οἰκία (oikia), which means "a house: an inhabited edifice, a dwelling," according to the lexicon.
-This is referring to the kingdom of God - the spiritual realm.

 "Rooms" is being translated from the Greek word μονή (monē), which means "a staying, abiding, dwelling, abode."
 In plural, the accepted translation is "dwelling places."